We may earn money when you click our links. Learn more

 PackageStoragePrice

-Your fubo Standard package includes 30 hours of cloud DVR storage, which you can access from any of your connected devices.
-Your shows and games are stored forever (or at least until you’re emotionally ready to part with them), unlike some other services (*cough* PlayStation Vue *cough*).
+All Fubo packages include unlimited hours of cloud DVR storage, which you can access from any of your connected devices.
+Your shows and games are stored for nine months , similar to other services.

-fuboTV will always record your entire show—so even if you don’t tune in until the third quarter, your DVR will fill in the gap.
-Forgot to record the game entirely? fuboTV’s “3-day Replay” feature lets you catch up on any live sports that aired within the last three days.
+Fubo will always record your entire show—so even if you don’t tune in until the third quarter, your DVR will fill in the gap.
+Forgot to record the game entirely?
+Fubo’s “3-day Replay” feature lets you catch up on any live sports that aired within the last three days.

 Exceptions include when recording from Apple, Android, and Amazon devices.
 Say that three times fast.